 In addition to damage awards based on actual dog bites, Illinois law provides for emotional distress damages.
 Emotional distress refers to the mental pain and suffering brought about by actually being attacked by a dog, being in the “zone of danger” where you fear for your own safety, or even witnessing a loved one being attacked by a dog.

-Determining the amount of compensation for a dog attack victim is a complicated task that requires the knowledge and experience of a personal injury attorney.
+Determining the amount of compensation for a dog attack victim is a complicated task that requires the knowledge and experience of a Chicago dog bite attorney.
 We have a proven track record of success in estimating damages that include a multitude of categories including: